Philly Declares Curfew After Nights of Unrest Over Killing of Walter Wallace Jr.

 Looters have ransacked stores in West Philly, Port Richmond and other neighborhoods over the past couple of nights.

-Early Tuesday evening, Gov. Tom Wolf's office confirmed that the Pennsylvania National Guard is mobilizing to head to Philly.
+Early Tuesday evening, Gov. Tom Wolf's office confirmed that the Pennsylvania National Guard is mobilizing to head to Philly by Friday.
 Guard members will help protect local property and supplement the Philadelphia Police, a Guard spokesman told NBC10.

 Wallace, a 27-year-old black man, was shot and killed Monday night in the Cobbs Creek neighborhood.
 The officers shot him after he refused to put down a knife, police said.
 The investigation into the deadly shooting continues and the officers have yet to be named.